NateNate60/crawpp/README.md

 **Precompiled library**

 A `.deb` package is available for 64-bit Debian and Debian-based operating systems (such as Ubuntu).
 Simply install this package in the usual `apt install` fashion.
+That's all that needs to be done!
+This package was tested on Ubuntu 22.04 and Debian 11.
+Support is not guaranteed on any other distributions.

-Note that this package does not install `libcpr` because `libcpr` is not found in Debian or Ubuntu's default repositories.
-Please follow the directions at [libcpr/cpr](https://github.com/libcpr/cpr/) to install `libcpr`.
+This package will also download, compile, and install `libcpr` from its GitHub repository.
+If you don't want this, don't install the `.deb` package.

 **Making the `.deb` package**